Alan Judge (Irish footballer)

-Alan Christopher Judge (born 11 November 1988) is an Irish professional footballer who plays as a midfielder for Colchester United and the Republic of Ireland national team.
+Alan Christopher Judge (born 11 November 1988) is an Irish former professional footballer who played as a midfielder.
+He is a former Republic of Ireland national team international player.

 Judge began his career at Blackburn Rovers and returned to the club in 2013 after a two-and-a-half season spell with Notts County.
 Judge spent the second half of the 2013–14 season on loan at Brentford in League One, before signing for the club permanently in the summer of 2014.
 He stayed at Brentford for 5 years before joining Ipswich Town in 2019.
 Judge represented the Republic of Ireland at youth level and made his senior international debut in March 2016.

 Club career

 Blackburn Rovers

 Born in Dublin, County Dublin, Judge began his career at St. Joseph's Boys in Sallynoggin and appeared for the club's Senior Boys team.
 In 2006, Judge joined the academy at Premier League club Blackburn Rovers.
 He turned professional at age 17 and was a part of the reserve team which won the 2006–07 Lancashire Senior Cup.
 He made his debut for the senior team as a substitute in a 4–1 League Cup second round win over Grimsby Town on 27 August 2008 and his first start followed in a narrow FA Cup third round victory over Blyth Spartans on 5 January 2009.
 Three weeks later, he signed a new contract running until the end of the 2010–11 season.
 Judge spent the majority of the following two years away on loan and departed Ewood Park in January 2011.